lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 3. **Information Suppression**:
    - How was information about system problems suppressed?
-   - What were the organizational incentives to ignore warnings?
+   - What were the organisational incentives to ignore warnings?

 4. **Lessons for Your Institution**:
    - Could this happen in your organisation (from Exercise 2)?